georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

-Wordle can also be solved with a six-line pipeline, but it's quite difficult to type correctly and the regexes have to be carefully constructed by hand for each set of guess–score pairs.
+Wordle can also be solved with a six-line pipeline, but it's quite difficult to type correctly and the regexes have to be carefully tailored by hand for each set of guess–score pairs.
 There is no one general six-line pipeline.